Monday, September 19, 2022

 - Black Mambas.

-- It will be noted, first a reduction from the maximum beam of 5.85M with longer foils resulting in
+- It will be noted that, first, a reduction from the maximum beam of 5.85M with longer foils results in

 increased righting moment, where the hull does not have to be the main ingredient for stability.